obviouslyweb/hangman/README.md

 The following items I plan to fix, improve, and/or add to this project in the future:

 * [ ] Add in multiple word lists selection feature
+* [ ] Add additional words to current list & more word lists
 * [ ] Add in ability to create custom word lists